Tanz0rz/haxe-fmod/docs/platforms.md

 }
 ```

-The [example project's `LoadFmodState.hx`](https://github.com/Tanz0rz/haxe-fmod/blob/master/example-project/EZPlatformer/source/LoadFmodState.hx) is the flixel version of this pattern.
+The three example games start through their preloaders and have no loading scene.
 Setup code that pushes state to FMOD can use `FmodRuntime.onceReady` instead of a poll.

 Bank loads are always asynchronous on HTML5.
 A bank file exists in the browser's virtual filesystem only after a fetch wrote it. `BankRegistry.load` and `loadAsync` behave the same there.
 See [Bank loading](guides/bank-loading.md).